yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>

 `foldl'` isn't the easiest function to intuit.
-If you are not used to it, you should exercise a bit.
+If you are not used to it, you should study it a bit.

 To help you understand what's going on here, a step by step evaluation: